steveloughran/kerberos_and_hadoop/sections/errors.md

 [http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization](http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization);
 2. Java 8 behaves differently from Java 6 & 7 here which can cause problems
 [(HADOOP-11628](https://issues.apache.org/jira/browse/HADOOP-11628).

+## During SPNEGO Auth: Defective token detected

+    GSSException: Defective token detected (Mechanism level: GSSHeader did not find the right tag)

+The token supplied by the client is not accepted by the server.

+This apparently surfaces in [Java 8 after 8u40](http://sourceforge.net/p/spnego/discussion/1003769/thread/700b6941/#cb84);
+if Kerberos server doesn't support the first authentication mechanism which the client offers, then the client fails.
+Workaround: don't use those versions of Java.

 # Hadoop Web/REST APIs